canweriotnow/octopress/source/_posts/2012-05-18-un-pythonic-for-fun-and-profit.markdown

 Having multiple ways of doing something does not complect a programming language.
 Arbitrarily jumping between multiple possible implementations within the implementation of a single program _does_ complect that codebase, but that's why self-discipline is an important programmer trait.

 Self-discipline is important.
-I don't need a programming language to impose this from without, and I _especially_ Guido making these decisions for me.
+I don't need a programming language to impose this from without, and I _especially_ don't want Guido making these decisions for me.
 I don't use [bondage-and-discipline languages](http://c2.com/cgi/wiki?BondageAndDisciplineLanguage), and neither should you.

 Seriously, guise.